 System efficiency guarantee

 What does system efficiency guarantee mean?

-What use is dynamic system simulation to us?
+What is the dynamic system simulation for?

 Regulation and BMS